-In a 2013 Mallinckrodt Pharmaceuticals Policy Statement Regarding the 262.
-Treatment of Pain and Control of Opioid Abuse, which is still available online, Mallinckrodt stated that, "[s]adly, even today, pain frequently remains undiagnosed and either untreated or undertreated" and cites to a report that concludes that "the majority of people with pain use their prescription drugs properly, are not a source of misuse, and should not be stigmatized or denied access because of the misdeeds or carelessness of others."
+- 322. In a 2013 Mallinckrodt Pharmaceuticals Policy Statement Regarding the Treatment of Pain and Control of Opioid Abuse, which is still available online, Mallinckrodt stated that, "[s]adly, even today, pain frequently remains undiagnosed and either untreated or undertreated" and cites to a report that concludes that "the majority of people with pain use their prescription drugs properly, are not a source of misuse, and should not be stigmatized or denied access because of the misdeeds or carelessness of others." - 323.
 Manufacturer Defendants' suggestions that the opioid epidemic is the result of bad patients who manipulate doctors to obtain opioids illicitly helped further their marketing scheme, but those suggestions are at odds with the facts.
 While there are certainly patients who unlawfully obtain opioids, they are a small minority.
 For example, patients who "doctorshop"-i.e., visit multiple prescribers to obtain opioid prescriptions-are responsible for roughly 2% of opioid prescriptions.
-The epidemic of opioid addiction and abuse is overwhelmingly a problem of false marketing (and unconstrained distribution) of the drugs, not problem patients.

-- b.
-Falsehood #2: The false or misleading claims that to the extent there is a risk of addiction, it can be easily identified and managed. - 264.
+The epidemic of opioid addiction and abuse is overwhelmingly a problem of false marketing (and unconstrained distribution) of the drugs, not problem patients. - b.
+Falsehood #2: The false or misleading claims that to the extent there is a risk of addiction, it can be easily identified and managed. - 324.
 While continuing to maintain that most patients can safely take opioids longterm for chronic pain without becoming addicted, the Manufacturer Defendants assert that to the extent that some patients are at risk of opioid addiction, doctors can effectively identify and manage that risk by using screening tools or questionnaires.
 In materials they produced, sponsored, or controlled, Defendants instructed patients and prescribers that screening tools can identify patients predisposed to addiction, thus making doctors feel more comfortable prescribing opioids to their patients and patients more comfortable starting opioid therapy for chronic pain.
 These tools, they say, identify those with higher addiction risks (stemming from personal or family histories of substance use, mental illness, trauma, or abuse) so that doctors can then more closely monitor those patients.
 These false and misleading claims were made by all Manufacturer Defendants, examples of which are in the following paragraphs.

-265. Purdue shared its Partners Against Pain "Pain Management Kit," which contains several screening tools and catalogues of Purdue materials, which included these tools, with prescribers.
-The website, which directly provides screening tools to prescribers risk assessments, includes a "[f]our question screener" to purportedly help physicians for identify and address possible opioid misuse.54

-- 266. Purdue and another manufacturer, Cephalon, sponsored the APF's Treatment Options: A Guide for People Living with Pain (2007), which also falsely reassured patients that opioid agreements between doctors and patients can "ensure that you take the opioid as prescribed." - Purdue sponsored a 2011 webinar taught by Dr. Lynn Webster, a so-called "key 267. opinion leader" (KOL) discussed below, entitled Managing Patient's Opioid Use: Balancing the Need and Risk.
-This publication misleadingly taught prescribers that screening tools, urine tests, and patient agreements have the effect of preventing "overuse of prescriptions" and "overdose deaths." - 268.
+- 325. Purdue shared its Partners Against Pain "Pain Management Kit," which contains several screening tools and catalogues of Purdue materials, which included these tools, with prescribers.
+The website, which directly provides screening tools to prescribers for risk assessments, includes a "[f]our question screener" to purportedly help physicians identify and address possible opioid misuse. - Purdue and another manufacturer, Cephalon, sponsored the APF's Treatment 326.
+Options: A Guide for People Living with Pain (2007), which also falsely reassured patients that opioid agreements between doctors and patients can "ensure that you take the opioid as prescribed." - 327.
+Purdue sponsored a 2011 webinar taught by Dr. Lynn Webster, a so-called "key opinion leader" (KOL) discussed below, entitled Managing Patient's Opioid Use: Balancing the Need and Risk.
+This publication misleadingly taught prescribers that screening tools, urine tests, and patient agreements have the effect of preventing "overuse of prescriptions" and "overdose deaths." - 328.
 Purdue sponsored a 2011 CME program titled Managing Patient's Opioid Use: Balancing the Need and Risk.
-This presentation deceptively instructed prescribers that screening tools, patient agreements, and urine tests prevented "overuse of prescriptions" and "overdose deaths." - Purdue also funded a 2012 CME program called Chronic Pain Management 269. and Opioid Use: Easing Fears, Managing Risks, and Improving Outcomes.
-The presentation deceptively instructed doctors that, through the use of screening tools, more frequent refills, and other techniques, even high-risk patients showing signs of addiction could be treated with opioids. - 270.
-Endo paid for a 2007 supplement available for continuing education credit in the Journal of Family Practice written by a doctor who became a member of Endo's speaker's bureau in 2010.
-This publication, entitled Pain Management Dilemmas in Primary Care: Use of Opioids, (i) recommended screening patients using tools like (a) the Opioid Risk Tool created by Dr. Webster and linked to Janssen or (b) the Screener and Opioid Assessment for Patients with Pain, and (ii) taught that patients at high risk of addiction could safely receive chronic opioid therapy using a "maximally structured approach" involving toxicology screens and pill counts.
-The Opioid Risk Tool was linked to by Endo-supported websites, as well.
+This presentation deceptively instructed prescribers that screening tools, patient agreements, and urine tests prevented "overuse of prescriptions" and "overdose deaths." - 329.
+Purdue also funded a 2012 CME program called Chronic Pain Management and Opioid Use: Easing Fears, Managing Risks, and Improving Outcomes.
+The presentation deceptively instructed doctors that, through the use of screening tools, more frequent refills, and other techniques, even high-risk patients showing signs of addiction could be treated with opioids.